typeable/octopod/docs/en/PM_case_study.md

 If a critical part of the application, like authentication, gets broken, this may block the testing process completely until the problem is resolved.
-And to top it off, when this happens, it might not be immediately clear who’s change is to blame.
+And to top it off, when this happens, it might not be immediately clear whose change is to blame.
 Thus, everyone who did recent merges begin looking into their code trying to see whether it was their check-in that broke the server.
 Of course, it takes time and blocks the development process as well until the culprit merge is found